sinesy/GitBookLegacy/EE5-Google-Drive.md

 **folderName ** – the name of the folder
  **parents**  – a list of ids of parent folders.
 In general one folder.
  **description**  – an optional description of the folder
-Return value
-the Platform file representation \(org.wag.valueobjects.java.File\) having the boolean flag "folder" with true value.
+_Return value_ - the Platform file representation \(org.wag.valueobjects.java.File\) having the boolean flag "folder" with true value.

 ## Return a list of ids of files/folder that are children of the specified folder